Coeus1269/SpeedTesting/README.md

 IFvsSwitch          - speed testing if else versus a switch or cases statement

-TestPaddingSpeed    - speed testing left and right padding of a string.
+TestPaddingSpeed    - speed testing differnt was to left and right pad of a string.

 TestStringEqual     - speed testing strimg compares